telerik/blazor-docs/components/grid/selection/cells.md

 #### InCell Edit Mode

-In the [Incell EditMode]({%slug components/grid/editing/incell%}) selection can be applied only via a [checkbox column]({%slug components/grid/columns/checkbox%}) (`<GridCheckboxColumn />`).
-This applies for both selection modes - single and multiple.
-This is required due to the overlapping action that triggers selection and InCell editing (clicking in the row) - if row click selection was enabled with InCell editing, each attempt to select a row would put a cell in edit mode; and each attempt to edit a cell would select a new row.
-Such user experience is confusing, and so selection will only work through the row selection checkbox.
+When there is a cell selection and an [Incell EditMode]({%slug components/grid/editing/incell%}) there is an overlapping action that triggers cell selection and InCell editing (clicking in the cell).
+Each attempt to select a cell puts a cell in edit mode.

-To see how to select the row that is being edited in InCell edit mode without using a `<GridCheckboxColumn />` check out the [Row Selection in Edit with InCell EditMode]({%slug grid-kb-row-select-incell-edit%}) Knowledge Base article.
+#### Inline Edit Mode

+When there is a cell selection and an [Inline EditMode]({%slug components/grid/editing/inline%}) a cell cannot be selected.

-#### Inline and Popup Edit Modes
+#### Popup Edit Mode

-In [Inline EditMode]({%slug components/grid/editing/inline%}) and [Popup EditMode]({%slug components/grid/editing/popup%}) selection can be done by clicking on the desired row or by using a `<GridCheckboxColumn />`.
+In [Popup EditMode]({%slug components/grid/editing/popup%}) selection can be done by clicking on the desired cell.
+You need to [handle the edit in the Grid item and in the `SelectedCells` collection](#selected-cells-when-data-changes).

 ### Selection in Grid with virtualized rows